 - Before surgery in the lung or chest

 - To look for a possible site to insert a catheter for hemodialysis

 - For swelling of the face or upper arms that cannot be explained

 - To look for a suspected birth defect of the aorta or other blood vessels in the chest

-- To look for a balloon dilation of an artery (aneurysm)
+- To look for a widening of an artery (aneurysm)

 - To look for a tear in an artery (dissection)

 - To assess certain blood vessels around the heart